 Coleg Cambria remains committed to reducing the environmental impacts of our operations and we set objectives and goals in order to improve our environmental performance.
+Coleg Cambria supports the Welsh Government Climate Change Strategy by reducing our carbon footprint and transforming our campuses towards net zero carbon through efficiency gains, renewable energy projects and reducing carbon emissions.
 We will review our performance against these objectives and goals.
 This report sets out initial performance benchmarks and actions underway to monitor and improve the environmental impacts of our operations.